ruuda/blog/posts/musium.md

 ## An imperative frontend framework

+I did really like Elm’s approach to defining DOM trees, similar to blaze-html in Haskell.
+The PureScript counterpart of that was [Halogen][halogen], so that’s what I started out with.
-I quickly found myself constrained by Halogen.
+However, I quickly found myself constrained by Halogen.
-It’s model where an application is a pure fuction `State -> Html` works well when all changes are instant, but I found it unsuitable for what I wanted to do.
+It’s model where an application is a pure function `State -> Html` works well when all changes are instant, but I found it unsuitable for what I wanted to do.
 In the browser,
 DOM nodes have state like selections and CSS animations.
-It was not enough to give a declarative specification of the desired DOM tree, and let a library apply the diff between the current and new tree.
-I needed control over the nodes.
+It was not enough to give a declarative specification of the desired DOM tree, and let a library apply the diff between the current and new tree, I needed control over the nodes.
 Maybe I was holding Halogen wrong, but I wrote my own DOM manipulation library instead,